 Life Changes That Can Make Student Loan Refinancing Worth It

 Certain life changes and situations can also make refinancing worth it.
-For example, if you want to get a higher credit score, save more money, buy a house, etc. you may want to consider refinancing.
+For example, if you want to raise your credit score, save more money, or buy a house, you may want to consider refinancing.

 • Higher credit score: Making payments on time helps boost your credit score.
 One refinanced student loan payment is much easier to keep track of than multiple student loan payments.
 Simplifying can help prove that you’re a reliable borrower.